jnlewis/notai-web/README.md

     <img src="https://github.com/jnlewis/notai-web/raw/main/docs/images/logo.png" width="128" height="128" alt="Notai">
 </p>

-# NOTAI

-**Related repositories:**
+#### Related repositories

 - Frontend Web (this): https://github.com/jnlewis/notai-web
 - Blockchain Smart Contract: https://github.com/jnlewis/notai-smart-contract

+# NOTAI

 #### Send Payments With Condition

 Notai lets you send payments to anyone with your own condition.
 Your payment is only released when certain criteria on the internet is fulfilled.
 Notai runs as a decentralized service on a blockchain, which means your payment is secured and resilient to data loss.
 More importantly, your decision is executed exactly the you want it without possible interference.
-In other words, your decision is final.

 The service introduces the ability for an individual on the blockchain to create an escrow account and transfer funds to it, which can be designated to a recipient account.
 The recipient can then release these funds when a particular condition is met.
 The condition would be specified by the sender along with a payment expiry date.
 If the condition is not fulfiled by the time of expiry, the sender can cancel the payment whereby the funds will be transferred back to the sender account.